CZ-NIC/gadgets_demo/README.rst

     collected data in a simple but nice JavaScript chart.

 ``zeromq_echo.py``
     Another simple echo client.
-This time is uses ZeroMQ (a very nice broker-less message queue for message transport).
+This time it uses ZeroMQ (a very nice broker-less message queue for message transport).
 See ``zeromq_collect.py`` for more details.

     Requires the pyzmq external library.